loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 - the ESO app-of-apps `ApplicationSet` is synced earlier so the operator and `ClusterSecretStore` are available sooner
-- the ESO Helm app no longer uses Argo `Replace=true`, which was contributing to webhook/cert bootstrap churn
+- the ESO Helm app no longer uses Argo CD `Replace=true`, which was contributing to webhook/cert bootstrap churn
 - the Kargo auth Secret and per-project wakeup token Secrets are all sourced from 1Password-backed `ExternalSecret`s